Romain Genevois

-Romain Genevois (born 28 October 1987) is a Haitian professional footballer who most recently played as a defender for Stade Malherbe Caen of the Ligue 1 in France.
+Romain Genevois (born 28 October 1987) is a Haitian former professional footballer who played as a defender.

 Early years

 Genevois was born in L'Estère, Haiti.
 At the age 3, he was separated from his biological parents who had difficulty raising him.
 He was then adopted, along with his younger brother, by a French couple who could not have children.
 He arrived in France on 5 February 1991 and grew up in Montcenis, a small town of Saône-et-Loire where his parents had chosen to live.

 Club career

 Genevois came up through FC Gueugnon's youth ranks to make his first team debut in the 2006–07 season.
 He moved to Tours FC in 2009 returning to Ligue 2.
 He then signed with OGC Nice in 2012 and concluded his tenure with a fourth-place finish and qualification to the UEFA Europa League in 2016.
 Genevois signed a three-year contract to play for Stade Malherbe Caen.

 In his career, Genevois has recorded over one hundred games in Ligue 1 and 286 in the pros and has made several trips to the European Cup.